-The glaucoma treatment market is expected to witness steady growth between 2025 and 2035, driven by the increasing prevalence of glaucoma, advancements in treatment options, and rising awareness about early diagnosis.
-The market was valued at USD 6,200 million in 2025 and is projected to reach USD 8,500 million by 2035, reflecting a compound annual growth rate (CAGR) of 3.2% over the forecast period.
+The global Glaucoma Treatment Market is estimated to be valued at USD 6,200.0 million in 2025 and is projected to reach USD 8,495.4 million by 2035, registering a compound annual growth rate of 3.2% over the forecast period.

 Metric | Value |